 For my list of the best AI stocks in Canada, I’ve chosen companies whose products or solutions rely so much on AI that AI is their selling point or what they have built their products/solutions around.

-Best AI Stocks In Canada (And The US)
+Best AI Stocks In Canada

 The TSX has a handful of AI stocks.
 Most of them represent budding, small and nano-cap companies.
 But with advances in AI, these stocks might soar under the right market conditions.
 I’ve included some American stocks below as well.

 1. Fobi AI Stock (TSXV)

-Fobi, which used to be Loop Insights, is an AI-based platform that allows businesses to track, compile, and use the data generated by their consumers in real-time.
+Fobi, which used to be Loop Insights, is an AI-based platform that allows businesses to track, compile, and use the data generated by their consumers in real time.

 Its core strength is data connectivity across multiple dimensions.
 The AI that powers the platform allows businesses to use that data to their advantage and produce insights that they can implement to better interact with their customers right away.